Create, Read, Update, Delete

 There are a few ways to read a document:

-• awaitableDocStore is a combination of the above two methods.
-It is useful in page load functions where you want to wait for the data to load before rendering the page, but you also want that data to continue updating in the client.
+getDocumentloads the current statedocStorereturns a store that updates in real-time.
+It starts with a null value but you can pass in a value tostartWith.awaitableDocStoreis a combination of the above two methods.
+It is useful in page load functions where you want to wait for the data to load before rendering the page, but you also want that data to continue updating in the client.getDocumentOrErroris a better version ofgetDocumentthat includes error handling.

 I used to document how to use the <Doc> component as well, but for archicture reasons, I encourage you to pass data in through the page data prop.
 See Fireship's <Doc> or read the code if you want it.